 When buying an SD card, it’s not just the price that matters.
 It’s about the storage class.
 You don’t want to buy the slowest SD card for app installation and end up slowing down the app itself.
 So be careful while choosing an SD card.

-How to Install Apps to an SD Card or USB Drive on Windows 10?
+How to Install Windows 10 Apps On SD Card or USB Drive on Windows 10?